Education for sustainable development

 ESD covers the three pillars of sustainability – environmental, social and economic issues.
 At the University, we use the 17 United Nations Sustainable Development Goals (SDGs) as a framework for our ESD activities and we have mapped our academic contribution to each of the Goals.
 These Goals act as a blueprint to achieve a better and more sustainable future for all by 2030.

 We have established a Working Group which aims to contribute to the advancement of higher educational curriculum and informal learning opportunities that will integrate learning for sustainability into, professional, academic and personal practice through partnership, innovation and the sharing of information.
+The Education for Sustainable Development Working Group feeds into the University's Education Committee and the Social and Environmental Impact Steering Group.

 If you would like to find out more about the ESD, please get in touch.